 From a legal perspective, this means that Adderall is considered to be a dangerous drug with a high potential for abuse.
-It is considered a controlled substance, and possessing it without a prescription may lead to various legal charges.
-Schedule IV drugs like Modafinil are considered to be far less dangerous.
+It is regarded as a controlled substance, and possessing it without a prescription may lead to various legal charges.
+Schedule IV drugs like Modafinil are deemed to be far less dangerous.
 They are classified as drugs with a low potential to be either physically or psychologically addictive.
 Being caught with a Schedule IV drug can still result in legal charges, but potential jail time and fines are usually much lower.

 How Do You Decide Between Adderall and Modafinil?

 If you are considering taking either Adderall or Modafinil, there are a few things to consider.
 First, you will need to think about your current health situation.
 If you have ADHD, Adderall may be more effective than Modafinil.
-However, if you have a sleep disorder, either drug can be a helpful option.
+However, if you have a sleep disorder, either drug can be a useful option.
 In many cases, Modafinil may be better tolerated by your system.
 Many patients find that they have fewer side effects when taking Modafinil.
 If you struggle with substance use problems, Modafinil is often considered safer.

 Deciding between Adderall and Modafinil is not something you will need to do by yourself.
-Instead, your doctor should be able to carefully consider your situation and help you find the right medication for your needs.
+Instead, your doctor should be able to carefully consider your situation and help you find the proper medication for your needs.
 If you have already taken one of these drugs before and found that it did not work for you, you can talk to your doctor about switching to the alternative option.

 Treat Stimulant Use Disorders at Granite Recovery Centers